 Julia Steffen, SPT – University of Cincinnati

-Throughout my time in the University of Cincinnati’s Doctor of Physical Therapy program, I have heard a lot of excitement surrounding Combined Sections Meeting.
+Throughout my time in the University of Cincinnati’s Doctor of Physical Therapy program, I have heard a lot of excitement surrounding Combined Academys Meeting.
 Finally as a third-year student, I was fortunate to have the opportunity to experience CSM in January 2019.
 During my time in Washington, DC, I was surrounded by students and professionals who are passionate about our profession.

 I am grateful to SOR for their financial support of my attendance at CSM.
 Upon graduating in May 2019, I am looking forward to my SOR membership benefiting me as I go forward in my career.
 I hope to participate in clinical research, and I will utilize evidence based practice regularly.